-- warnings (non-random samples and inference, descriptive vs. inferential statistics, practical vs. statistical significance, etc.) - re-iteration of some of the important ideas - further courses in statistics, programs in statistics, careers in statistics - a recently-introduced course in probability (STAT 2400)
+- warnings (non-random samples and inference, descriptive vs. inferential statistics, practical vs. statistical significance, etc.) - re-iteration of some of the important ideas - further courses in statistics, programs in statistics, careers in statistics

-2010-2011 REGISTRATION ADVISORY
+2011-2012 REGISTRATION ADVISORY

 Important Note from the Dean of Science: